eccelm/NC-React-Tracker-Project/planning.md

 **List of Students Page**

+- As an admin, I want to clearly see how many students are on the course so that I can plan accordingly.
 - As an admin, I want to be able to view a list of the students currently on the course.
 - As an admin, I want to see which block each student is in so that I know where they are in the course.